yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 In this example, we define the three sides of the spherical triangle as `a=pi/6`, `b=pi/4`, and `c=pi/3`, which are angles measured in radians.
 Then, we use the semiperimeter formula, which is `s = (a + b + c)/2`, to calculate the semiperimeter of the spherical triangle.

-Finally, we use the `fprintf` function to display the result, which is the semiperimeter of the spherical triangle with two decimal places.
+Finally, we use the `disp` function to display the result, which is the semiperimeter of the spherical triangle with two decimal places.

 You can adjust the values of `a`, `b`, and `c` to calculate the semiperimeter of a different spherical triangle.